AlbertSuarez/climbing/README.md

 5. Commit and push changes.
 6. See it live in [asuarez.dev/climbing](https://asuarez.dev/climbing)!

+## Logbook file structure

+The [logbook.csv](data/logbook.csv) file contains all the climbing data exported from TheCrag.
+Each row represents a single climbing ascent with the following key columns:

+- **Route Name**: The name of the climbing route
+- **Ascent Type**: Type of ascent (Onsight, Red point, Flash, Hang dog, Attempt, Send)
+- **Route Grade**: The difficulty grade of the route (e.g., 6a, 7b+, 6B for bouldering)
+- **Route Gear Style**: Climbing style (Sport, Boulder, Traditional)
+- **Route Height**: Height of the route in meters
+- **Route Stars**: Quality rating of the route (*, **, ***)
+- **Country**: Country where the route is located
+- **Crag Name**: Name of the climbing area/crag
+- **Ascent Date**: Date when the route was climbed
+- **Comment**: Personal notes and comments about the ascent
+- **Quality**: Personal quality assessment (Classic, Very Good, Good, etc.)
+- **With**: Climbing partners for the ascent

+The website dynamically processes this CSV data to generate statistics, charts, and visualizations of the climbing achievements.
+All personal climbing data is stored in this single file, making it easy to update and maintain.

+> The website manually exclude the climbs from indoor climbing gyms such as `Sharma Climbing BCN Gavá` or `Klättercentret Solna`.

 ## Fork policy

 Pretty simple.
 Feel free to fork from this repository and update your [logbook.csv](data/logbook.csv) file to get your stats website!